^

 • general health;

-• a large number or large sizes of warts;
+• a large number or large size of warts;

-• lack of treatment, self-treatment, improper treatment of growths.
+• lack of treatment, self-medication, improper treatment of growths.

-The main adverse effects and complications of the periungual warts are:
+The main adverse effects and complications of periungual warts are:

-• pain syndrome, bleeding, frequent damage to the formations;
+• pain syndrome, bleeding, frequent damage to formations;

-• the appearance of cicatricial changes, the spread of lesions on healthy tissue;
+• the appearance of cicatricial changes, the spread of damage to healthy tissue;

 • the addition of a bacterial infection, suppuration, tissue inflammation;

-• malignancy (a rare complication involving the malignancy of the periungual wart).
+• malignancy (a rare complication involving malignancy of a periungual wart).

-Starting to diagnose, first of all the doctor will carefully examine the disturbing growth on the skin, pay attention to its multiplicity, soreness under pressure, change the shape of the nails.
-As a rule, experienced doctors can diagnose the periungual wart already at this stage.
-However, to exclude other diseases, including oncological diseases, additional diagnostic procedures may be required.
-Experts recommend a histological analysis to determine the structural features of the growth.
+When starting diagnostics, the doctor will first carefully examine the disturbing growth on the skin, pay attention to its multiplicity, pain when pressing, and changes in the shape of the nails.
+As a rule, experienced doctors can diagnose a periungual wart already at this stage.
+However, to exclude other diseases, including oncological ones, additional diagnostic procedures may be required.
+Specialists recommend conducting a histological analysis to determine the structural features of the growth.

 It is also recommended to consult with an immunologist and surgeon.